natarslan/natarslan.github.io/posts/code/1984MinersStrikeHeat/_StrikeWeather.md

 ## 🏛️ **A Visit to the National Museum in Cardiff**

 Recently, I visited the National Museum in Cardiff.
 Among the many exhibitions, one particular display stood out, a section on the miners’ strike of the 1980s.
 What caught my attention was a small, but powerful detail: a sign noting that miners remembered the summer of 1984 for its heat.
-They called it **"strike weather."** No temperatures or graphs were provided, but the memory was vivid — and it was shared by many.
+They called it **"strike weather."** No temperatures or graphs were provided, but the memory of the heat was obviously vivid, and it was shared by many.

-This piqued my curiosity: **Was the summer of 1984 really unusually hot?** Could I use data to better understand this collective experience — not to dismiss it, but to explore what might have made that summer so memorable?
+This piqued my curiosity: **Was the summer of 1984 really unusually hot?** Could I use data to better understand this collective experience?
+I got hesitant in the beginning, thinking that lived-experiences should not be proved or disproved by data.
+My aim is not to dismiss it, but to explore what might have made that summer so memorable?

 ## 🪧 Historical Context: The Miners’ Strike